There were 2,904 birdies made

 The Southern Texas PGA Foundation introduces and provides youth in Southern Texas broad opportunities to experience the game of golf, develop their talent as players and themselves as individuals, and promote scholarship benefits to as many qualified candidates as possible.

 With your support, new programs can be introduced annually, drawing more kids into a game that will impact them not just for this year, but for a lifetime

 We challenge you to find a friend or co-worker to pledge as well.
 It’s that easy!
 Should you have any questions or need more pledge forms, please contact Kailee Neumann at 832-442-2404 or by email at email@example.com.

-The Will Erwin Headache Research Foundation hosted the third annual “The Will” to Cure Headaches Golf Tournament on October 17, 2016 at The Club at Carlton Woods.
-The tournament, which featured over 130 golfers ranging from Southern Texas PGA Professionals and Vice President of the PGA of America Paul Levy to sponsors across all industries and invited guests, came together to raise $277,250 in support of The Foundation.
-In it's three year existence, The Will has raised almost $1,000,000.
+The Will Erwin Headache Research Foundation hosted the fourth annual “The Will” to Cure Headaches Golf Tournament on October 15, 2018, at The Club at Carlton Woods.
+The tournament, which featured over 130 golfers ranging from Southern Texas PGA Professionals to sponsors across all industries and invited guests, came together to raise over $250,000 in support of The Foundation.
+In its four year existence, The Will has raised over $1,000,000.

 The Will Erwin Headache Research Foundation, named after the late son of Jimmy and Pam Erwin, who ended his life after suffering for years with debilitating headaches, is making tremendous strides in creating awareness and raising funds for dedicated research.
 This research is focused on finding a cure for debilitating headaches, a condition that impacts 12% of the American population.